 My Bible had been on a ledge under the coffee table.

 This is the Bible that carried me through marriage and child-raising.
 The Bible that has pages stained with tears.
 It has underlinings, comments, thoughts, prayers, and dates when a particular verse resonated with a particular situation.
-It’s the past 30-plus years in a nutshell.
-I purchased this leather-bound copy right after we had completed the Life Application Study Bible in the NIV.
+It’s the past 30-plus years between blue leather covers.
+I purchased this Bible right after we had completed the Life Application Study Bible in the NIV.

 I expected the poor book to be soaked—a congealed mess of thin, Bible-paper pages.

 Only it wasn’t.
 It survived.
 Its place under the table must have protected it from the worst of the cascading water from the firemen’s powerful hoses.